 What is the compensation for mentors?

-Free housing and board, as well as a weekly stipend for the 3-4 and a half week program.
-The length of the program depends on grant funding.
+Free housing and board, as well as a $1,600 stipend for the 5 week program (1 week of training).

 When is Summer College?

-Early July through the first week of August.
-Mentor training usually begins the first week in July.
+Late June through the first week of August.
+Mentor training begins June 26th.

 What are the qualifications for mentors?